WoundedWaffla/PirateSignal/README.md

-Layout and development of a new website similar to crack watch Верстка-разработка нового сайта по типу кряк вотч
+Layout and development of a new website similar to "Crackwatch"